best-practice-and-impact/qa-of-code-guidance/book/core_programming.md

 Really consider if adding these extras in a resource constrained environment will make your code more or less maintainable, user-friendly and correct.
 After all, with more to check, there is always more to go wrong.
-In other words, make sure to **focus on what needs to be done**, implement that and make sure to keep it simple.
+In other words, make sure to focus on what needs to be done, implement that and make sure to keep it simple.

 ```{note}
 **You ain't gonna need it (YAGNI)**